icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 	    ib1:permitGroup <https://directory.estf.ib1.org/scheme/electricity/group/report-provider> ;
 	    dcterms:licence <https://registry.estf.ib1.org/scheme/electricity/licence/voltage-reporting/1.4> ;
 	];
-	ib1:allowAdditional ib1:permitGroup ;
+	ib1:requireAllAndAllowAdditional ib1:permitGroup ;
 	ib1:requireAbsenceOf ib1:oauthIssuer ;
 .
 ```

 This example defines a standard Supply Voltage API that is provided by multiple providers in a Trust Framework.
 It specifies the API in detail with the `dcat:endpointDescription` referring to an OpenAPI specification hosted by the Registry.
 It uses a standard `ib1:heartbeatDescription` to check for liveness, using a standard heartbeat request defined in an OpenAPI specification hosted by the Registry.

 For access control, it specifies the `ib1:sensitivityClass`, and who can use the API with `ib1:permitGroup`.
-Because `ib1:includeAllAllowAditional` is used for the access rules, it allows the publisher to widen access to additional groups, as long as the groups in this document are included.
+Because `ib1:requireAllAndAllowAdditional` is used for the access rules, it allows the publisher to widen access to additional groups, as long as the groups in this document are included.

-Because the API does not require end user consent, the `ib1:
+Because the API does not require end user consent, `ib1:requireAbsenceOf` is used to proh

 ## Object specification